Team-Infinitesimal/Infinitesimal/README.md

 ## Custom Wallpapers
 Infinitesimal displays randomly selected wallpapers during the profile saving screen after every song.
 You can add your own by dropping any wallpaper inside of the `/Graphics/Wallpapers` directory.
 You're free to remove the existing ones or add new ones as you like!

+## Additional Resources
+If you're looking for assets such as more noteskins or folder icons from StepP1, you can grab them [here](https://drive.google.com/drive/folders/1pO9rbaPUwTTDFuEo_4tX8S1BEwmfukeF?usp=sharing).
+Keep in mind these are independent from the theme and are only here for accessibility purposes to newcomers.

 ## Current Limitations and Issues
 The theme currently has a few limitations that are beyond our reach.
 Here is a list of known limitations and issues:
 * Difficulty balls are out of order due to the lack of level sorting;